tsduck/tsduck/src/doc/building.md

 # Building TSDuck   {#building}
 [TOC]

-TSDuck can be built on Windows, Linux and macOS.
+TSDuck can be built on Linux, macOS and Windows.

 Support for Dektec devices, DVB tuners and HiDes modulators is implemented only on Windows and Linux. macOS can only support files and networking for TS input and output.